 These versatile, toothed knives are a safe choice when you’re not sure which knife to pick.
 As size goes, they split the difference between shorter paring knives and longer chef’s knives.
-Serrated utility knives vary in their length, material, and design, making the task of choosing the right tool somewhat challenging.
+Serrated utility knives vary in length, material, and design, making the task of choosing the right tool somewhat challenging.

 Most serrated utility knives feature blades made from stainless steel or high carbon steel.
 An increasing number of knives feature ceramic blades — a material with advantages and disadvantages.

 Many users find stainless steel blades to be tougher than high carbon options since they are not prone to chips, rust, or other stains.
 They owe this durability to their chromium content — but this alloy also makes them slightly softer than blades made with high carbon steel.
 This means they lose their sharpness a little more quickly.

 Blades made from high carbon steel are coveted for their unrivaled sharpness.
 They’re stronger and harder than stainless steel blades, so they stay sharp longer.
 These blades are, however, more prone to chipping.
 High carbon steel blades also have little rust resistance, so they must be cleaned and dried thoroughly after each use.
 If properly maintained, high carbon steel blades can last for years.